KxSystems/docs-v1/docs/dashboards/barchart.md

 **Show Stacked Labels**

 When checked, displays stacked values in chart as configured in <a href="#data-source">Data Source</a>.
-If <a href="#stacked-as-%">Stacked as %</a> is checked, then values displayed will be percentile values.
+If <a href="#stacked-as-%">Stacked as a %</a> is checked, values displayed will be percentile values.

 ![Screenshot](img/stackingpercentagehtmllight.jpg)